Attendance

 What do we do?

 We want to encourage our children to be at school as often as possible.
-We reward outstanding attendance at the end of the year by giving certificates to children with 100% attendance.
-At the end of each term, we award Gold certificates to children with 100% attendance, Silver certificates to children whose attendance is over 97% and Bronze certificates to children whose attendance has improved.
-Every Friday, we also celebrate children who have had 100% attendance in the preceding week.
-We monitor attendance and try and support families, if we can, to improve attendance.
-We will work with other agencies e.g GP surgery, to do this.
-We try and make it part of our school ethos that good attendance is expected and rewarded.
+We celebrate outstanding attendance at the end of teach term and at the year by giving certificates to children with 100% attendance.
+We monitor attendance every half term and try and support families to improve attendance.
+We will work with other agencies e.g the LA Inclusion lead and your GP, to do this.
+We make it part of our school ethos that good attendance is expected and rewarded.

 What can parents do?